contentful/composable-storefront-integration-example/README.md

 ## Further help

-For more information on the Composable Storefront Integration Library for Contentful check out the [Getting Started - Demo Setup](https://github.com/contentful/composable-storefront-integration-library/wiki/Getting-started-%E2%80%90-Demo-setup) page./
+For more information on the Composable Storefront Integration Library for Contentful check out the [Getting Started - Demo Setup](https://github.com/contentful/composable-storefront-integration-library/wiki/Getting-started-%E2%80%90-Demo-setup) page.

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.